aws-samples/eb-java-scorekeep/README.md

 The pre-requisite resources can be setup using Cloudformation.

-The Cloudformation template requires no paramaters and can be ran by executing `make publish` from the directory.
+The Cloudformation template requires no paramaters and can be ran by executing `make stack` from the directory.
 It will use the `AWS_REGION` configured in `aws.env` in the root of the package, and the default credentials from the AWS CLI.
 IAM permissions are needed for the Cloudformation stack to run successfully.

 # Building the Java application